Chapter 18.68

 C. Fire Hydrants.
 All subdivisions shall have fire hydrants installed in such a manner that no dwelling unit on a lot will be more than 500 feet distance from the closest hydrant, measured along the street.

 D. Sewers.
-Each lot within the subdivision shall be served by the city’s sewage collection system, as follows:
+Each lot within the subdivision shall be served by the owner’s septic collection system.
+When a sewage collection system is installed in the town, each lot within a subdivision shall be served as follows:

 2. Both off-site and on-site sewer mains and appurtenant manholes and facilities shall be adequate to meet both existing and future needs for the area.
 In no case shall the sewer main be less than eight inches in diameter.